 Phil MeekinView Profile

-In many Latin countries he is known as “el hombre del saco” – the bag man, who snatches wayward children, carrying them away in his sack. [i]
+In many Latin countries, he is known as “El Hombre del Saco” – the bag man – who snatches wayward children, carrying them away in his sack.

-The Bogeyman can take many different forms but to numerous business owners he represents Her Majesty the Queen, or to be more precise, her tax collectors.
-And just as good children have nothing to fear of the bogeyman it could be argued that if you pay your tax, HMRC should be no cause for concern – but life is never as simple as that.
+The bogeyman can take many different forms, but to numerous business owners, he represents HMRC, the tax collectors.
+However, just as good children have nothing to fear of the bogeyman, it could be argued that if you pay your tax, HMRC should be no cause for concern.
+But life is never as simple as that.

-Struggling businesses also have a tendency to build up tax arrears.
-Indebtedness to HMRC may be VAT, PAYE or Corporation Tax.
-In most cases this isn’t a deliberate plot to rob the Treasury but when cash is tight those pressing creditors which are crucial to the very existence of the business tend to jump to the front of the queue.
+Struggling businesses also tend to build up tax arrears.
+Being indebted to HMRC could mean you’re behind on VAT, PAYE, NI or Corporation Tax.
+In most cases, this isn’t a deliberate plot to rob the Treasury, but when cash is tight, those pressing creditors who are crucial to the very existence of the business tend to jump to the front of the queue.
 Essential suppliers, utilities, staff wages, rent, etc., usually take precedence over unpaid tax.
-But sooner or later the bogeyman – HMRC – will come to get you.
+But sooner or later the bogeyman – HMRC – will come knocking on the door.

 Fortunately, there are ways of dealing with the ‘business bogeyman’ and repaying what you owe before your business ceases to exist.
 One of the insolvency processes available is a Time to Pay Arrangement (TTP), which can help a business repay arrears to HMRC.
 Alternatively, you can look into a Company Voluntary Arrangement (CVA), in which your debts are repaid in monthly instalments.
 Both the arrangements need to be approved by your creditors, but if given the go-ahead, can help alleviate your debts.